 Hangs on cones and extracts seeds with oddly-shaped bill.
 Feeds in flocks.
 Takes grit and salt from roads

 White-winged Crossbill populations are difficult to estimate as they can be abundant in some areas in some years, but absent the next.
 It appears that though populations may be increasing in some areas, in other places there are declines.
+Overall populations appear to have been stable between 1966 and 2015, according to the North American Breeding Bird Survey.
 Partners in Flight estimates a global breeding population of 50 million with 21% spending part of the year in the U.S., and 42% in Canada.
-The species rates a 9 out of 20 on the Continental Concern Score and is not on the 2014 State of the Birds Watch List.
+The species rates a 7 out of 20 on the Continental Concern Score and is not on the 2016 State of North America's Birds' Watch List.

 - Benkman C. W. 1992.
 White-winged Crossbill (Loxia leucoptera).
 In The Birds of North America, No. 27 (A. Poole, P. Stettenheim, and F. Gill, Eds.).
 Philadelphia: The Academy of Natural Sciences; Washington, DC: The American Ornithologists' Union.

 - North American Bird Conservation Initiative.
 2016.
 The State of North

 America’s Birds 2016.
 Environment and Climate Change Canada: Ottawa, Ontario.

 - Partners in Flight.
 2012.
 Species assessment database.